 Door Lock Circuits

 A positive pulse door lock circuit is very similar.
-Power instead of ground is used to energize the relay’s coil.
-Some door lock systems omit the relays and use a thicker gauge wiring instead.
-These are often found on domestic vehicles.
-Late model vehicles sometimes contain control modules offering more features for door lock and security system control.
+The power circuit instead of the ground circuit is used to energize the relay's coil.
+Some older door lock systems found on domestic cars omit the relays and use a thicker gauge wiring instead.
+Late model vehicles use control modules offering more features for door lock and security system control.